 Non-Blockchain Case Study #1: Smartmatic-Cybernetica, i-Voting — Government Elections, Estonia (2005 — present)

 Estonia is one of the most advanced digital societies in the world and has been using online voting for elections since 2005.
-While paper voting is still being used, more than 30% of voters in the 2014 and 2015 elections cast their votes over the internet using their laptop, desktop, smartphone or tablet.
+While paper voting is still being used, more than 30% of voters in the 2014 and 2015 elections cast their votes over the internet.
+A voter can use their state-issued ID-card or mobile-ID to log onto the system and cast their ballot from any internet-connected computer anywhere in the world.
+Although i-Voting is not currently possible on smart devices — The i-Voting system was developed prior to the proliferation of smartphones and tablets — Smartmatic-Cybernetica expect to introduce support for mobile voting in future elections.
 The government estimates that i-Voting saves over 11,000 working days per election.

 Non-Blockchain Case Study #2: Scytl, iVote — NSW State Elections, Australia (2011 — present)

 The New South Wales (NSW) government used online voting in the 2011 and 2015 State Elections.
 The iVote system was available for people with disabilities, those who experience difficulties reading and people who live more than 20 kilometres from a polling place or are travelling on polling day.
 In 2015, 283,669 votes were cast using the iVote system.
+Voters could cast their vote using their computer, smartphone or tablet.
 An independent survey reported that 97% of voters were satisfied or very satisfied with iVote.

 Although, the i-Voting and iVote systems were separately developed, they have some key similarities: